its-mitchy/Main/README.md

 # Main

-Various work from my years at the University of Connecticut, some is complete and polished, others may contain errors or be incomplete.
+Various work from my years at the University of Connecticut, as well as other stuff I have done since graduating